Consistency of Maximum Likelihood for Continuous-Space Network Models I: Geometric Network Inference

 \subsection{An example in the literature}

 Latent spaces of the form

 where $\mathbb{H}_2=\{z\in\mathbb{C}\;|\;\mathop{Im}(z)>0\}$ is the \textit{Poincar\'{e} halfplane} with metric

 were introduced \citep{Krioukov-et-al-hyperbolic-geometry} to model networks in nature with tree-like characteristics (e.g. the internet).
-With the $\linkfn$'s defined by the second sort in (\ref{eqn:example-link-functions}), regularity is violated in multiple ways; the link functions are not logit-bounded as noted earlier, but also the link functions are neither smooth nor injective.
-With the $\linkfn$'s defined by the second sort in (\ref{eqn:example-link-functions}) with temperature parameter $\lambda\geq\frac{3}{2}$, the latent space is \regular{}.
-Such CLS models have been shown to model salient large-scale and small-scale properties of various sorts of social networks \cite{smith2017geometry}, building on work of \citet{Krioukov-et-al-hyperbolic-geometry}.
-In fact, a variant of CLS models are defined in \citep{Krioukov-et-al-hyperbolic-geometry} so that the node densities vary according to the number of nodes.
-Our notion of CLS models and hence our main results do not apply to such generative models, although we hope to address such density-varying models in future work.
+With the first link function defined in (\ref{eqn:example-link-functions}), regularity is violated in multiple ways; the link functions are not logit-bounded as noted earlier, but also the link functions are neither smooth nor injective.
+With the second set of $\linkfn$'s in (\ref{eqn:example-link-functions}), with temperature parameters $T_n\in o(\sqrt{n}^{-1})$, the CLS model is \regular{}.
+Such CLS models have been shown to model salient for both large-scale and small-scale properties of various sorts of social networks \cite{smith2017geometry}, building on work of \citet{Krioukov-et-al-hyperbolic-geometry}.